Wildvoyager

 Additional tips to keep in mind while traveling the Trans-Siberian

 The Trans-Siberian journey stands apart from the rest of the mainstream trips.
-It involves thorough planning as it comes along with challenges and quirks.
+It involves thorough planning as it comes with challenges and quirks.
 Here are some additional yet essential tips to keep in mind:

 • The restaurant cars inside the trains don’t serve snacks.
 It is recommended to stock up on food in advance, especially if you have dietary restrictions.
 The tiny platform kiosk at every train stop offers various food items.
-Moreover, you can buy instant coffee or noodles which can be cooked on a samovar or coal-fired boiler equipped in every train carriage.
+Moreover, you can buy instant coffee or noodles, which can be cooked on a samovar or coal-fired boiler equipped in every train carriage.

 • Carry several packs of wet wipes and tissues for personal hygiene.

-• Wear or bring along comfortable shoes or flip flops
+• Wear or bring along comfortable shoes or flip-flops.

 • For your laptops, tablets, and other electronic gadgets, carry an extender with surge protection to charge your equipment from the train outlets.
-In Russia, Mongolia, and China, the standard voltage is 220V, 50 Hz AC.
+In Russia, Mongolia, and China, the standard voltage is 220 V, 50 Hz AC.
 You can pack a worldwide travel adapter that fits every socket.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.